 A referral means "to send someone to a medical specialist for advice or treatment."
 In healthcare this is usually done by a GP.
-In Lincolnshire, you can now 'self-refer' to our CAMHS or Healthy Minds Services.
-This means that if you are struggling with your emotional or mental health, you can call us directly to speak to a professional about getting the right support for you.
+In Lincolnshire, you can 'self-refer' to children and young people’s (CYP) services.
+These services include CAMHS, Healthy Minds Lincolnshire and Mental Health Support Teams.
+This means that if you are struggling with your emotional or mental health, you can self-refer directly to our services, without going to your school or GP.

-Here are some things to think about before ringing to make sure you get the right support you need.
+Here are some things to think about before you self-refer to make sure you get the right support you need.

-- Please do not ring for urgent help or emergencies.
-If it’s an life-threatening emergency or you need urgent medical attention, please phone 999 or go to your local Accident and Emergency Department.
+- If it’s an life-threatening emergency or you need urgent medical attention, please phone 999 or go to your local Accident and Emergency Department.

-- If you are already open to CAMHS or Healthy Minds, if you have any queries about your care then you need to contact your current worker.
-Self-referral is for young people who are not currently being supported by these services.
+- If you are already open to CAMHS, Healthy Minds Lincolnshire or MHST, and you have any queries about your care then you need to contact your current worker or team office.
+Self-referral is for young people who are not currently being supported by our services.